Gray Divorce in Arizona

 Think About the Effects on Your Children

 As you have aged, you have probably discussed your estate and how assets will be gifted.
-A divorce can affect this estate plan and the generations to come.
-You need to consider how your divorce can affect adult children emotionally and financially.
+Divorce for couples over 50 can affect this estate plan and the generations to come.
+You need to consider how your Arizona divorce can affect adult children emotionally and financially.
 You should also give your children expectations on how their inheritance could change.

 Do Not Overlook The Importance of Health Care